Best Practices for Creating Comprehensive Protection with Complimentary Solutions

 Friendly Fraud Continues Unchecked

 Friendly fraud has been in existence for years, but large-scale remediation remains elusive.

-One of the reason merchants are unable to mitigate this risk is because they can’t identify it.
+One of the reasons merchants are unable to mitigate this risk is because they can’t identify it.
 Traditional fraud detection tools are designed to detect transaction anomalies, not unethical consumer behavior.
-Chargeback accounting is not effective if merchants can’t determine the source of their chargebacks.
+Chargeback accounting is not effective if merchants can't determine the source of their chargebacks.